GavinF09/RenderCV-Split-YAML/README.md

   - In work experience, put the job title first and company second
   - Certification template to properly put the issuer?
   - Different formatting for skills?
+  - A profile section with no section header?